Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 My son, Aubrey Reynolds is a Red (formerly a Blue),

-A close friend, a mad red, Paul was formally a Blue
+A close friend Paul, a mad red was formerly a Blue

 It means Fuck all.
 It means Everything.
 We are Scousers